Frequently Asked Questions

-Yes, we do require a security deposit, but this can be collected in two ways.
+Yes, your security deposit is collected and retained by SP Group on our behalf but this can be collected in two ways.

-If you were previously purchasing electricity from SP Group at the regulated SP Group Regulated Tariff, we will take a portion of the security deposit that you set aside with SP Group for your Ohm security deposit.
+If you were previously purchasing electricity from SP Group at the regulated Regulated Tariff or from a retailer that is using SP Group for billing services before you switched to Ohm, SP Group will allocate 65% of the security deposit that you have set aside with them as Ohm security deposit.
 So, technically, you don’t have to fork out any money, or do anything at all.

 What happens to my security deposit when my Agreement with Ohm ends?

-If you were previously purchasing electricity from SP Group at the regulated SP Group Regulated Tariff, we will, unfortunately, not be able to refund your security deposit to you.
+If you were previously purchasing electricity from SP Group or from a retailer that is using SP Group for billing services before switching to Ohm, we will, unfortunately, not be able to refund your security deposit to you.
 It will remain with SP Group to settle future payment obligations for your other utilities.

-If you were previously purchasing electricity from a retailer other than SP Group or from the wholesale electricity market, your security deposit less any deductions will be returned to you after you have paid all outstanding bills and satisfied any other obligations, if applicable.
+If you were previously purchasing electricity from a retailer other than SP Group or a retailer that is not using SP Group for billing services before your switch to Ohm, your security deposit less any deductions will be returned to you after you have paid all outstanding bills and satisfied any other obligations, if applicable.
 To make things easier for you, we may use your security deposit to settle your final bill.

 Billing and Payment

 How do I read my bill?